horiiiiii0329/newspaper_for_you-_v2/README.md

 To do:

-- like future which stored in database
+- Like future which stored in database
-- refactor code to typescrtipt
+- Refactor code to typescrtipt

 <!-- Optional -->
 <!-- ## License -->